 Visitors can explore the area’s historic wooden houses, visit the Kuzguncuk Synagogue, or enjoy a cup of tea at one of the local cafes.
 Kuzguncuk is also a great place to sample traditional Turkish food, including meze and kebabs, at one of the many local restaurants.

-here are 5 of the best restaurants on the Asian side of Istanbul:- Ciya Sofrası: A popular restaurant that serves traditional Turkish cuisine, with an emphasis on regional specialties from Anatolia.
+- Ciya Sofrası: A popular restaurant that serves traditional Turkish cuisine, with an emphasis on regional specialties from Anatolia.

 - Neolokal: This restaurant offers modern interpretations of Turkish dishes, with an emphasis on using local and seasonal ingredients.